Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 For instance, if a customer clicks on an email, visits your website, and completes a purchase, they need to be reengaged and remarketed accordingly.
 If they don’t interact with that email, they need a completely different approach for customer reengagement.

 To offer the best customer experience, their choice has to dictate the marketing they receive.
-That’s the level of personalization that true journey orchestration offers.
+That’s the level of personalization that customer journey orchestration offers.

 Why Do Businesses Need Journey Orchestration?